creanero/beamModelTester/comparison_module/function_docs/merge_dfs.md

     for the model input.\
     NOTE: This will actually work with either input (scope or model), calculating the channels for the input that didn't have it
+    3. Normalises the XX, XY and YY channel values using normalise_scope and based on the normalisation mode provided
-    3. Calculates the XX, XY and YY channel values for the model
+    4. Calculates the XX, XY and YY channel values for the model
         1. XX = (J11 * conj(J11)) + (J12 * conj(J12))
         2. XX = (J11 * conj(J21)) + (J12 * conj(J22))
         3. YY = (J21 * conj(J21)) + (J22 * conj(J22))
         4. NOTE: not currently using YX = (J21 * conj(J11)) + (J22 * conj(J12))
-    4. Normalises the XX, XY and YY channel values for the scope by dividing by the maximum for each
     5. Calculates the difference in XX, XY and YY between scope and model
     6. Returns the merged dataframe
 4. Returns the merged dataframe